adaltas/remark-gatsby-plugins/remark/read-frontmatter/README.md

 ## Options

 - `property`, string, default `undefined`
   The property in [vfile.data](https://github.com/vfile/vfile) where to assign the frontmatter object.
+The default behavior merge the VFile data object with the frontmatter object.